drgfragkos/xip/README.md

    -x                       Display LAN IP Address

-It is very usuful to have a quick and convinient way to display the External IP (WAN) from the command line, without having to use your webbrowser.
-I made two version, one to be run under Windows (xip.exe) and one for Linux (xip.py) using Python.
+It is very useful to have a quick and convenient way to display the External IP (WAN) from the command line, without having to use your web-browser.
+I made two versions, one to be run under Windows (xip.exe) and one for Linux (xip.py) using Python.